-It’s pretty much guaranteed that if it’s served at a bed and breakfast it’s going to be delicious comfort food.
+It’s pretty much guaranteed that if it’s served at a bed and breakfast it’s going to be delicious.
 Eggs Ole’ is one of those classic Mexican Egg Casseroles that will have your breakfast crowd asking for seconds.
 From the famous Arizona Bed and Breakfast, Ramsey Canyon Inn.

 Before we get to this wonderful recipe, let’s talk a little bit about birds.
 Bob and I are avid bird watchers.

 Wikipedia says: Birdwatching, or birding, is the observation and study of birds with the naked eye or through a visual enhancement device like binoculars.
 Birding often involves a significant auditory component, as many bird species are more readily detected and identified by ear than by eye.

 Well…accurate, but also birds are detected and identified by habitat, behavior, location, elevation, weather systems, food supply and even by patterns of flight.